con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The foremost family of *mahāmudrā*,
 And so the family great with great *uṣṇīṣa*s.
 (24)

+This concludes two verses showing the survey of the six families.

 ## 4. The stages of awakening according to Illusion's Net

 And then, about the lord of speech,[^25-1] he spoke
 These verses, which include six kingly mantras,[^25-2]